Multi-Factor Authentication (MFA), Troubleshooting

 This is triggered after 10 failed login attempts.
 You will need to wait 5 minutes after the last attempt before trying again.
 If you need assistance with managing your devices, please see this article: Multi-Factor Authentication (MFA), Device Management.

-I am being prompted to use MFA with Microsoft instead of Duo
+I would like to do MFA with Microsoft instead of Duo

 Keywords:

-2FA, 2-factor authentication, Two-factor authentication, Duo, Duo Security, Verify, UI Verify, enrollment, multi-factor, multifactor, security, AITS, temporary, passcode, bypass code, mfa, request, enterprise id, remember me, bank account, uin, last 4, lost phone
+MFA, Multi-factor Authentication, Duo, Duo Security, Verify, UI Verify, enrollment, security, AITS, temporary, passcode, bypass code, request, enterprise id, remember me, bank account, UIN, last 4, lost phone, phone number

 Doc ID: